 Every Mom is looking for ways to maximize family time without straying from chores and family duties.
 One of the easiest ways to maximize family time is through meal prep on the weekends.
 By preparing easy to make breakfast, lunch, and re-heatable dinners, I have more hours to spend with my family.
 Here are ways to meal prep, as well as easy recipes!

-Plan Your Meals and Write a Grocery List
+Maximize Family Time By: Planning Your Meals and Writing a Grocery List

 Writing a grocery list is easiest if you plan 2-4 family meals ahead of time.
 The Weekly Meals sheet below is great for organizing my ideas.
 Next I assess the pantry and refrigerator for ingredients we already have and write down what we need for each meal.
 Then I add staple items (butter, milk, eggs, bread) to the list we need to replenish.